dvbuntu/barm/vanboxel_BARM_comm_2023_01_27.md

 ## Comps Goals: Math and Machine Learning

 * More rigorous formulation of machine learning model: Bayesian posterior, NN optimization, and inference usage
-* Better motivation for BARM (automatic architecture search, broad applicability, more background research needed)
+* Better motivation for BARN (automatic architecture search, broad applicability, more background research needed)
 * Ensure understanding of inspirational BART paper (background and MCMC)
 * Exploration and guidance for setting of hyperparameters
-* (stretch) Explore convergence properties/error analysis of BARM
+* (stretch) Explore convergence properties/error analysis of BARN
     * More rigorous computing of convergence metrics for MCMC
     * Any provable properties/conditions for convergence (and speed of convergence)
     * Or non-convergence
     * Explore Gelman-Rubin statistic
-* (stretch) Development of Support Vector Machine for BARM
+* (stretch) Development of Support Vector Machine for BARN
-* (stretch) Develop more general neural network architecture for BARM to explore
+* (stretch) Develop more general neural network architecture for BARN to explore

 ## Comps Goals: Data Science and Implementation